Visiting Mottisfont with your family

 Help us keep Mottisfont special – our gardens and house are hundreds of years old, and if you follow these tips you can help us look after this place forever, for everyone.

 - We have over 35 different species of tree in our grounds.
 They’re beautiful to look at but please don’t climb them: take up the challenge in Boggy Climbing on the Wild Play trail instead.

 - We’re surrounded by water – it’s the reason people settled here over 800 years ago.
 Our waterways are very old and fragile, so instead of paddling here head to our Pump, Pool and Paddle area.
 It's perfect for splashing around and cooling down in warm weather.

 - There are some great spaces around the grounds for playing with frisbees, balls and running around.
 We welcome families to bring tricycles and balance bikes to enable children to learn to ride along our wide gravel paths.
-Standard bicycles are unfortunately not permitted in the grounds.
+Standard bicycles (with pedals) are not permitted in the grounds.
 This helps us to make sure Mottisfont is a safe environment which all visitors to enjoy.

 - Younger children are welcome to explore the grounds on push/kick scooters.
 Battery powered scooters and hoverboards are not permitted in the grounds.